How to Use Visual Elements to Enhance Your Blog Post’s Engagement

-You’ve got to be consistent and establish a pattern with your visuals.
+Be consistent, and establish a pattern with your visuals.

-As you can see from the images I’ve used so far in this blog post, graphs are a great way to help emphasize a point.
+As you can see from the images I’ve used so far in this blog post, graphs are a great way to emphasize a point.
 There are a few reasons for this.

 You want people to remember what you’re telling them.
 This will definitely boost your engagement.

 Instead of just using graphs and statistical data from sources on the web, you can create original infographics for your blog posts.

 Try using free online resources, such as Canva, to design your infographics.